baconflip/uidtool/README.md

 ```
 chown root:wheel /usr/local/sbin/uidtool
 chmod 755 /usr/local/sbin/uidtool
-xattr -cr /usr/local/sbin/uidtool
+xattr -c /usr/local/sbin/uidtool
 ```
-This is to ensure there are no quarantine tags or anything linked to this file you created Use composer and drag this file from that `/usr/local/sbin` location into Composer.
+The `xattr` command is to ensure there are no quarantine tags or anything linked to this file you created Use composer and drag this file from that `/usr/local/sbin` location into Composer.
+Read the `xattr` man page [here]: https://ss64.com/osx/xattr.html

 ![Screenshot of Jamf Composer showing the layout of the PKG for uidtool](/composer_uidtool.png?raw=true "Screenshot of Composer")